📖 TTSWAP Technical Whitepaper

 After the transaction is completed, the token states are updated, forming a new exchange ratio:

-Note: Here, PAP_A and PBP_B are internal indicators of the token's "scarcity" relative to its weight within the protocol, not direct fiat prices.
+Note: Here, and are internal indicators of the token's "scarcity" relative to its weight within the protocol, not direct fiat prices.

 4. Token